vanespasov/vanespasov/README.md

 - 👀 I’m interested in .net, system architecture, clean code
 - 🌱 I’m constantly learning about Software Architecture
 - 💞️ I’m looking to collaborate on .net projects
-- 📫 How to reach me vane.spasov@gmail.com, linkedin
+- 📫 How to reach me vane.spasov@gmail.com, [LinkedIn](https://www.linkedin.com/in/vanespasov/)

 <!---
 vanespasov/vanespasov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.